RedHat-SP-Security/keylime-tests/TESTING.md

 $ cd keylime-tests
 ```

 With `tmt` you can easily run all test plans.
-Currently, there is one
+Currently, there are two
-test plan in the `plans/keylime-tests-github-ci` file.
+test plans in the `plans/` directory.
+These are being used for CI testing
-You may want to update it to run only the required tasks.
+using Packit service.
+When running tests yourself you may want to update
+them (or even remove) in order to run only the required tasks.

 ```
 $ tmt run -vvv prepare discover provision -h local execute